TatuLund/ProtoTools/README.md

 Component extending AppLayout with menu automatically generated from Route registry.
 The @PageTitle is used for menu titles and class name as fall back.

+## Data model

+Many of the components are using BeanValidationBinder internally.
+This means that for data validation you can use JSR-303 annotations in the entities.

+Components use FieldFactory which uses the following data type mapping

+* String -> TextField
+* Date, LocalDateTime -> DateTimePicker
+* LocalDate -> DatePicker
+* Enum -> ComboBox (Enum constants are automatically used as set of items to select from)
+* Boolean -> Checkbox
+* Double -> NumberFied
+* Integer -> IntegerField
+* LocalTime -> TimePicker
+* BigDecimal -> BigDecimal

 ## Development instructions